epicweb-dev/react-performance/OUTLINE.md

 > the regular browser devtools.
 You'll use them both together, don't worry!
 > Patience is a virtue 😉

+Note also that most of the code changes you'll be making are pretty small and you should spend the bulk of your time in the profiling tools we'll be using.

 ## Workshop Feedback

 Each exercise has an Elaboration and Feedback link.
 Please fill that out after